 The FTC cautions consumers to avoid agencies that won’t provide free information about their services without requiring that you provide information about your situation.
 Once you identify some potential agencies, you can check to see if there are any complaints against them with your state Attorney General and local consumer protection agency.
 The FTC recommends that you then narrow your list to a few companies you will interview to make your final selection.
 Some of their recommended interview questions include:

-Questions to ask a credit counseling agency — This FTC article includes a list of questions that can help you select the right credit counseling agency.
+Questions to ask a credit counseling agency — The FTC offers a list of questions that can help you select the right credit counseling agency.

 Assess your debt calculator — Helps you answer the question, “Do I have too much debt?”